 The zine also features some monsters and weird encounters: The Grimsly Hill Cherubs and The Lathnos Sugar Cane Crop (by Anxy P.).

 P.S.
-Reviews of previous issues can be found here.
+Reviews of other zines can be found here.